How do I know which pages have been added or removed with the latest crawl? (Check History)

 The Page No Longer Exists or New Pages Were Created

-A change in page count can simply be the result of new pages were added or removed from your site.
+A change in page count can simply be the result of new pages being added or removed from your site.
 Review the Check History page to determine what pages were added or removed.

 The Entrance (or Landing) Page To A Section Of Your Site Was Removed or is Inaccessible